Introduction

 - Add 2–3 hours of light cardio weekly.

-- Track your progress with a simple app and wearable.
+- Track your progress with a simple app and/or wearable.